y0ast/deterministic-uncertainty-quantification/README.md

 The ResNet18 based CIFAR experiments are implemented in [train\_duq\_cifar.py](train_duq_cifar.py).
 All command line parameter defaults are as listed in the experimental details in Appendix A of the paper.
+We additionally include a Wide ResNet based architecture.

 For example: CIFAR-10 with gradient penalty with weight 0.5 and full training set: